-- Attitudinal Loyalty: Here the customer trusts the brand, enough to actively recommend to others.
+- Attitudinal Loyalty: Here, the customer trusts the brand enough to actively recommend to others.
 There’s a “feel good” sense when a customer solicits the brand.

 - Fundamental Loyalty: This is concerned with the fundamental basics of value: good quality, reliability, competitive price, and ease of use.

-12. Data-driven Decisions Are More Important Than Ever
+14. Data-Driven Decisions Are More Important Than Ever

 By far the biggest takeaway of the times we’re in is that no one can account for massive disruptions like the pandemic.
 Trends can point in a direction, but unprecedented or unforeseen events will always cause seismic shifts in all industries.
-The only way to be sure about what might be the past path forward for your retail business is to make effective use of real-time data across all available channels.
+The only way to be sure about what might be the best path forward for your retail business is to make effective use of real-time data across all available channels.

 Democratize your data — all parts of your business enterprise need equal access to the same data.
 Break down those silos and foster better communication across channels and departments.
 Getting a clear idea of who your customers are and what they want, and how to best deliver that to them, starts with organizing your data infrastructure for a more unified and holistic view.